 The wait is over.
 Frequent and reliable launch for small satellites is here with the Electron launch vehicle.
-With three orbital missions and 24 satellites launched to orbit in 2018 alone, Electron is the world's only operational private launch vehicle dedicated to small satellites.
+With four orbital missions and 25 satellites launched to orbit since January 2018, Electron is the world's only operational private launch vehicle dedicated to small satellites.
 We're connecting the ideas of the future to space, and we're doing it now.